 This Easter pound cake is filled with delicious chocolate eggs.
 An easy recipe with that wonderful Eater feeling.
 Simple to make and fun to serve as an Easter cake with a cup of tea or coffee.

 In the meantime, I like to bake something sweet for Easter at tea time.
-For the kids, they don't really need something sweet because they will totally fill themselves with chocolate Easter eggs, but as adults, we don't overeat ourselves with chocolate eggs.
+For the kids, they don't really need something sweet because they will totally fill themselves with chocolate Easter eggs, but as adults, we don't overeat ourselves with those chocolate treats.

-But it looks much nicer if you have all those flavors mixed in your slice of cake.
-And that's my tip: for the best cake mix them up.
+But it still looks much nicer when you mix all those flavors in the Easter cake.
+And that's my tip: if you like all three types, mix it up and use them all together.

 A filled Easter table